London

 1. Events (mostly free)

 - Open House Festival in September - celebration of London’s architecture and neighbourhoods.
 Best stuff requires booking and it gets very competitive, be ready when the bookings open.
-But even if you have no bookings, it is always a fun weekend - filter by activity type “drop in” (buildings of “architectural practice” type are especially fun), explore areas further out where things are less busy, or try your luck joining booked out tours in case there are no-shows.
+But even if you have no bookings, it is always a fun weekend - filter by activity type “drop in” (buildings of “architectural practice” type are especially fun, for example Foster + Partners architects in Battersea), explore areas further out where things are less busy, or try your luck joining booked out tours in case there are no-shows.

 - London Gallery Weekend in early June - a weekend when private art galleries encourage everyone to visit; a great opportunity to explore many galleries with no expectation of buying anything.
 My favourites include Maddox Gallery, Gagosian (Grosvenor Hill), Waddington Custot, Thaddaeus Ropac, Gazelli Art House, Galerie Max Hetzler, White Cube Mason’s Yard and Bowman Sculpture.
 This weekend is also a great opportunity to visit Christie’s London (King Street) and Sotheby’s London (New Bond Street).